Stem cell fat grafting: ADSCs

-Fang et al. proposed that ADSCs are the most widely used due to the following three characteristics: their pluripotent differentiation potentials, paracrine activity and immunomodulatory function.
-ADSCs are one type of mesenchymal stem cells (MSCs), and they exhibit high similarities with BM-MSCs.
-Hence, they are capable of multilineage differentiation into fats, cartilages, cardiac muscles, nerves, skins, and Skeletal muscles.
+Fang et al. proposed that ADSCs are the most widely used due to their pluripotent differentiation potentials, paracrine activity and immunomodulatory function.
+ADSCs are one type of mesenchymal stem cells (MSCs), and they exhibit high similarities with BM-MSCs, and they are capable of multilineage differentiation into fats, cartilages, cardiac muscles, nerves, skins, and Skeletal muscles.
 They also tend to survive for a longer period with a higher proliferative capacity than other stem cells.
 ADSCs secret pro-angiogenic factors and anti-apoptotic factors like cytokines, chemokines, growth factors, mRNAs, and microRNAs.
 Then, they act on different systems where they were transplanted and regenerate cells in these transplanted systems.
-Moreover, as ADSCs resemble BM-MSCs, they have immunosuppressive characteristics, suppressing both innate and adaptive immune systems.
-However, their capacity is even stronger than BM-MSCs by secretion of immunosuppressive factors such as IL-6 and TGF-B. Additionally, they perform as immune tolerators to suppress lymphocyte proliferation; such property suggests the possibility of ADSCs for xenotransplantation.
+Moreover, as ADSCs resemble BM-MSCs, they have immunosuppressive characteristics that inhibit both innate and adaptive immune systems.
+However, their capacity is even stronger than BM-MSCs by secretion of immunosuppressive factors such as IL-6 and TGF-B. Additionally, they perform as immune tolerators to suppress lymphocyte proliferation; such a property suggests the possibility of ADSCs being used for xenotransplantation.

 Homing effect

-The homing effect refers to the engraftment of ADSCs to bone marrow endothelium owing to the arrest of ADSCs within the vasculature of a tissue.
-ADSCs are engrafted to the bone marrow endothelium, as they circulate across the endothelium and adhesion interactions are activated to the bone marrow endothelium.
+The homing effect refers to the engraftment of ADSCs to bone marrow endothelium due to the arrest of ADSCs within the vasculature of a tissue.
+ADSCs are engrafted to the bone marrow endothelium; adhesion interactions are activated to the bone marrow endothelium.
 Thus, such engraftment increases the probability of long-term survival of transferred fats.
 The homing effect follows three main processes: rolling, adhesion, and transmigration.
 During the rolling, ADSCs migrate and interacts with vascular endothelial cells in bone marrow in shear-resistant and low-affinity manners.
 As ADSCs adhere to bone marrow endothelium, MSCs express several different molecules that increase the adhesion such as CD44 isoforms and integrins.
 As ADSCs transmigrate through vessels in bone marrow, interaction and signaling between stromal-derived chemokine factor -1 (SDF-1) and receptor CXCR4 is the most crucial process.